wwilla7/dpolfit/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/dpolfit/branch/main/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/dpolfit/branch/main)

-A package to deriv use the fast polarizable force field developed in Michael Gilson group at UCSD.
+A package to derive and use the fast polarizable force field developed in Michael Gilson group at UCSD.

 ### Copyright